darkconsole/avorion-event-balance/README.md

 come to fuck your shit up while you play. space is a very large very sparely populated thing yet pirates still find you every 7 minutes like clockwork...

+SERVER ADMINS: I highly suggest you consume the PDF in the docs directory to understand the best way to tweak the values for your server.

 ## Part I: Simulate space being vast...

 By default player events tick roughly every 7 minutes and sector based pirate